Dirt Diggers Digest Guide to Strategic Corporate Research

 - General description and company history.
 Most companies include at least a basic profile of themselves (often under the heading About Us).
 Sometimes there will also be a history of the firm.

 - Annual Report.
-Company websites are the only place where you can download copies of the firm’s glossy annual report, which contains information about operations, financial results, officers and directors, etc. (For old reports, see the ProQuest Historical Annual Reports database, which is available as part of the electronic resources of some university libraries.)
+Company websites are the only place where you can download copies of the glossy annual report produced by publicly traded companies.
+These contain information about operations, financial results, officers and directors, etc.

 - Press Releases.
 These documents contain a high quotient of hype, but they are useful as sources of information that may never make it into the media.
 They serve as a primary source for official company positions and claims.
 In a controversy over a company’s failure to live up to a commitment (such as the creation of new jobs at a plant that received a government subsidy), it is quite effective to be able to quote from an old company press release in which the promise was made.

 - Executive biographies.
-Many large companies post bios of upper level managers.
-These can often provide useful information about executives who might be your adversaries.
+Many large companies post bios of upper-level managers.
+These can often provide useful information about executives who might be your decision makers.

 C. STATE CORPORATION FILINGS AND PROPERTY RECORDS